ARCHIVED-mean-stack/session-4/README.md

 ##Homework

 1. add gulp-sftp to your homework package.json file, edit your gulpfile and publish your homework to a server.
-Note: a final rendering of this ongoing project consistutes your midterm project and must be available both as a website on a server for viewing and a github repo.
-The midterm projects are due on the seventh class.
+Note: a final rendering of this ongoing project will consistute your midterm project and must be available both as a website on a server for viewing and a github repo.
+The midterm projects are due on the seventh class and must be an up to date showcase of the techniques discussed in class up to that point.

 ##Reading